stegripe/rawon/docs/COOKIES_SETUP.md

 ### How Long Do Cookies Last?

-**Good news**: Platform cookies do NOT expire on a regular schedule like other websites.
-They will remain valid as long as:
+Cookies may become stale over time due to server-side rotation.
+They will generally remain valid as long as:
 - ✅ You don't log out from the platform in your browser
 - ✅ You don't change your account password
 - ✅ You don't revoke the session from account settings
 - ✅ The platform doesn't detect suspicious activity on the account

-Additionally, if the browser session is still running, Rawon will automatically refresh cookies when bot detection is encountered (after 3 consecutive detections).
+When cookies go stale, simply re-login using `!login logout` followed by `!login start`.

 ### Troubleshooting

 **Still getting "Sign in to confirm you're not a bot" errors?**
 - Use `!login status` to check cookie and login status
-- If bot detection counter is high, try `!login reset`
-- Use `!login refresh` to manually refresh cookies
+- Run `!login logout` then `!login start` to generate fresh cookies
-- If the session expired, run `!login start` again

 **Browser won't start?**
 - Check `!login status` for error details